simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 2 - Collision Detection/README.md

 # Project 2 Writeup:

 ## 0. Performance improvements:
 The most important result in this writeup is the performance we obtain with every new algorithm.
+As we saw from our measurements, the `koch.in` animation takes the longest time to run: at 1000 frames it takes 449.35 seconds.
+Therefore, test performance with `./screensaver 1000 input/koch`.

 Here, the performance and speedup is given per adjustment.